arielesfahani/chinvat/README.md

 ## ⚠️ Critical Warnings

-> **Cloud Firewalls:** Ensure that Port 2053 (or your chosen port) is open for both UDP and TCP in your VPS provider's dashboard (e.g., ArvanCloud, or ParsPack).
+> **Cloud Firewalls:** Ensure that your chosen port is open for both UDP and TCP in your VPS provider's firewall dashboard (e.g., ArvanCloud, ParsPack).
+The iptables rules alone are not enough if the provider-level firewall blocks the port upstream.

-> **Port Conflicts:** If you are running x-ui or Xray, avoid using Port 443.
-We recommend 2053, 2083, or 8443 (if 443 is not available).
+> **Port Conflicts:** If you are running x-ui or Xray on the same server, avoid port 443.
+Use 2053, 2083, or 8443 instead.

-> **Persistence:** This script is designed to be lightweight.
-If you reboot your server, simply re-run the launch command to restore the bridge.
+> **Persistence:** Chinvat saves rules to `/etc/iptables/rules.v4` on every run.
+If `iptables-persistent` is installed on your server, bridges will survive reboots automatically.
+Otherwise, re-run the launch command after a reboot.

+> **Resolver Selection:** During active blackouts, foreign resolvers (8.8.8.8, 1.1.1.1) will not respond even from a VPS.
+Use Iranian resolvers served by datacenter infrastructure.
+If you are unsure whether a resolver is working, the fact that your DNSTT domain resolves at all confirms the NIN is in selective — not total — isolation mode.

 ---